Code-Institute-Submissions/safetree/README.md

 ---

+**Bug:** Users in the Slack #peer-code-review channel who were using Safari said no images were displaying on the website.
+It appeared to be a compatibility issue with .webp images
+**Fix:** On examination, my resized .jpg files were actually *smaller* than the .webp files, and (despite the Lighthouse warnings that I should serve images in next-gen format) were resulting in a *quicker* largest contentful paint time.
+Thus, rather than impelment .jpg files as a fallback, I replaced all .webp files with their .jpg counterparts.

+---

 ### Known Bugs
 **Bug:** As the header hero image is sized using 100vh, it can visibly change size on mobile device when scrolling downwards through page as the address bar in the mobile browser disappears (thus changing the viewport height)
 **Future Fix:** Possible  fix can be implemented with JavaScript, using `window.innerHeight` to size the image instead of vh, [as per this article by GitHub user **chanind**](https://chanind.github.io/javascript/2019/09/28/avoid-100vh-on-mobile-web.html)